micro-community/development/roadmap/README.md

   * Multi-region deployments

 ## Phase 3

+Provide value add beyond the platform.
+Enable customers to thrive based on their efforts.

 - [Services](services.md) - Value add Micro services on the Micro platform
   * Free and paid services to consume